Drea1989/Odie_robo_assistant/README.md

 ### Audio / video streaming

-Python webservices will provide streaming for video and audio
+Python webservices running on the Pi will provide streaming for video and audio, these will be the inputs for the backend.

 ### Basic Computer Vision